KavinduLiyanage/Timetable-Management-System/README.md

 # Timetabel Management System

-Desktop application for managing the timetables
+Desktop Application for automatically scheduling the timetable of universities.

 # Developers